 You don’t have to use beeswax when making homemade soap, of course.
 But it does offer several benefits.

 Beeswax helps to make bar soap harder and less crumbly.
 Beeswax is also particularly good for dry skin, since it helps to hold in moisture.

 And beeswax lends a natural, delicate floral scent to the soap without relying on artificial fragrances.

 Making homemade soap is a bit more complicated than just tossing a few ingredients together.

 When you make your own soap you’ll be using lye as an ingredient, which can be dangerous if not handled properly.

-Probably the easiest way to get started in soap-making is with a kit.
-The kits below provide all the ingredients you'll need for making soap, along with complete instructions:
+The easiest way to get started is with a soap-making kit.
+These kits provide all the ingredients you’ll need for making soap, along with complete instructions:

 Ought to be good, clean fun.
 (Sorry…couldn’t resist!)